I tried out the ability to manage .env files with 1Password Environments

 This page has been translated by machine translation.
 View original

 In iOS development, managing secret information such as API keys and Firebase configuration is an important challenge.
-Many developers manage environment variables using .env files, but since they are stored on disk in plain text, there is always the risk of accidentally committing them to Git.
+Many developers manage environment variables using .env files, but since they are stored in plain text on disk, there is always the risk of accidentally committing them to Git.

 In October 2025, a new 1Password feature called "1Password Environments" was released as a public beta.
 This feature allows you to virtually mount .env files and manage secret information without writing it to disk.